 These local discoveries were enough to spur prospectors to action.
 Many would spend long hours inspecting the terrain, searching for a likely source of this blue gem.

 Manuel D’Souza registers four claims based on information provided by a Masai tribesman.
 Initially, he thought that perhaps this would be a promising new source of sapphire.
 Little did he know that he stumbled onto something more.
 These initial claims would eventually develop into today’s tanzanite mining operations.

 Savvy promotion during the late 60s let tanzanite create a splash early on as designers and jewelers clamored to use this exciting new stone in jewelry.
 It was something more than a sapphire substitute.
 It had come into its own due to its captivating colors and unique visual properties.

 Modern Tanzanite Mining Operations

-It is among the most affordable blue to violet gemstones on the market today.
-Only five percent of all tanzanite makes the grade for setting into brilliant 14K carat gold.
-The gem’s color saturation improves as it becomes larger.
+It is among the most affordable blue gems on the market today.
+Only five percent of all tanzanite makes the grade for setting into gold.
+The gem’s color saturation improves as it becomes bigger.
 Tanzanite of five carats or better typically has the best color.

 The top one percent of this December birthstone is AAAA quality.
 We reserve these rare jewels for the exclusive Iliana and Rhapsody collections.
 Sold only at Shop LC, Iliana jewelry is available in 18K gold, and Rhapsody jewelry is genuine platinum.

 Never miss an update!
 Subscribe to the Shop LC blog on this page.